 - Leave the oven on and increase the heat to 450 degrees.

 - Transfer the tomatoes to a medium bowl and chop the roasted garlic.
-Spoon out the whole jar of the artichoke lemon pesto, the asiago cheese, and mix until combined.
+Spoon out the whole jar of the artichoke pesto, and add the lemon zest, and asiago cheese.
+Mix until combined.

 How to Make the Zucchini Noodles: